· Master Your Grill

 These have been around forever and with good reason.
 Simply pile your charcoal on top of the element, plug it in and wait for the charcoal to light.
 Easy, peezy, lemon squeezy.
 The downside?
 You need to have a convenient electrical outlet nearby and these gizmos have a tendency to only light the charcoal that is in direct contact with the element.
 So, getting the entire bed of charcoal glowing, takes a little longer.

-Lighting charcoal with the Looftlighter:
+Lighting charcoal with an electric charcoal starter:

 - Make a pile of charcoal in the bottom of your charcoal barbecue.

-- Plug in your Loogt lighter
+- Plug in your electric lighter

 - Hold here until charcoal is lit